suchanek/proteusPy/README.md

 # Summary

 **proteusPy** is a Python package specializing in the modeling and analysis of proteins of known structure with an emphasis on Disulfide bonds.
 This package reprises my molecular modeling program [Proteus](https://doi.org/10.1021/bi00368a023), a structure-based program developed as part of my graduate thesis.
 The package relies on the [Turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html) class to create and manipulate local coordinate systems.
-The turtle implements the functions ``Move``, ``Roll``, ``Yaw``, ``Pitch`` and ``Turn`` for movement in a three-dimensional space.
-This initial implementation focuses on the [Disulfide](https://suchanek.github.io/proteusPy/proteusPy/Disulfide.html) class.
+It does this by implementing the functions ``Move``, ``Roll``, ``Yaw``, ``Pitch`` and ``Turn`` for movement in a three-dimensional space.
+The initial implementation focuses on the [Disulfide](https://suchanek.github.io/proteusPy/proteusPy/Disulfide.html) class.
 The class implements methods to analyze the protein structure stabilizing element known as a *Disulfide Bond*.
 This class and its underlying methods are being used to perform a structural analysis of over 35,800 disulfide-bond containing proteins in the RCSB protein data bank (https://www.rcsb.org).

 # General Capabilities
 - Interactively display disulfides contained in the RCSB in a variety of display styles